Striae (pronounced STREE-ah) are

 smoothing the wrinkled flap or a flap lift with repositioning.
 Lasik

-visual axis without causing any vision problem and would not
+or Bladeless Lasik flap wrinkles can exist entirely outside the visual axis without causing any vision problem and would not

 need to be removed.

-Lasik and All-Laser Lasik Striae
+Lasik and Bladeless Lasik Striae

-All-Laser Lasik is reportedly less likely to cause striae flap
+Bladeless Lasik is reportedly less likely to cause striae flap

 wrinkles because of a more universal flap thickness, however studies